Click here for an ad-free version of this talk!

 Recognized Versus Unrecognized Hazards Safety Talk

 There are many hazards in our workplaces and at home that can cause great harm if exposed to them.
-So much time, effort, and money is spent by companies to train their employees to be able to recognize hazards in an attempt to prevent injuries from occurring.
+So much time, effort, and money is spent by companies to train their employees to be able to recognize hazards in an attempt to prevent injuries from occurring in the workplace.
 While it is often thought that new employees of a company who may not understand the hazards of the job are most at risk for injury, a case can also be made for those experienced employees who have become complacent with the hazards of their work.

 The Dangers of Unrecognized Hazards

-Unrecognized hazards create a huge risk for injury on the job.
+Unrecognized hazards create a huge risk of injury on the job.
 Failure to be able to recognize hazards can result in exposure to every employee in a work area where the hazard is present.
-A huge goal in return for the time spent discussing safety in the workplace is to improve employees’ abilities in hazard recognition.
-The thought process being, if employees are able to recognize hazards they can take action to protect themselves and others from them.
+A significant goal in return for the time spent discussing safety in the workplace is to improve employees’ abilities in hazard recognition.
+The thought process being, if employees are able to recognize hazards, they can take action to protect themselves and others from them.

 Workers in their positions for a long time understand the majority of the hazards of their work.
-Experienced workers have sat through countless hours of safety trainings and have many hours of on the job which allows them to recognize the hazards of their work.
-However, with this experience can also bring complacency towards taking risks for these workers.
+Experienced workers have sat through countless hours of safety training and have many hours on the job, which allows them to recognize the hazards of their work.
+However, this experience can also bring complacency towards taking risks for these workers.
 Those employees who have been on the job for a long time can be desensitized to the gravity of the hazards around them.

-Some experienced workers may feel that since they understand the hazard and have worked around it for a long time that they do not have be as cautious or take all the necessary steps to work safely around that particular hazard.
+Some experienced workers may feel that since they understand the hazard and have worked around it for a long time that they do not have to be as cautious or take all the necessary steps to work safely around that particular hazard.
 Complacency towards recognized hazards can be as or more dangerous than the hazards you do not recognize.